jeffrummel/mbeu/src/site/index.md

 ## A methodology for creating modular, maintainable styles that borrow from the best of component and utility-based approaches.

-MBE(u), pronounced: _imbue_, is a methodology for creating scalable and maintainable CSS consisting of (M)odule, (B)lock, (E)lament and (u)tility classes.
-If you are familiar with [BEM](//getbem.com) you will recognize the naming pattern of MBE(u).
-On the surface they are quite similar but looking deeper reveals two key differences.
+MBE(u), pronounced: _imbue_, is a methodology for creating scalable and maintainable CSS consisting of (M)odule, (B)lock, (E)lament, and (u)tility classes.
+If you are familiar with [BEM](//getbem.com), you will recognize the naming pattern of MBE(u).
+On the surface, they are quite similar but looking deeper reveals two key differences.

-The first difference is the addition of a module as the highest level parent.
-Adding the module as a parent item adds structure and context to blocks and elements, allowing blocks to be much more malleable to their parent modules creating an opportunity to write DRYer more reusable styles.
+The first difference is the addition of a module as the highest-level parent.
+Adding the module as a parent item adds structure and context to blocks and elements, allowing blocks to be much more malleable than their parent modules, creating an opportunity to write DRYer more reusable styles.

 MBE(u) also replaces the Modifier with the Utility.
-When reading BEM styles and markup, that things become convoluted quickly and there are many opportunities to create duplicate and conflicting styles on an HTML element.
-As the code is tweaked over time, this often results in more and more modifiers added to individual parts.
+When reading BEM styles and markup, things become convoluted quickly, and there are many opportunities to create duplicate and conflicting styles on an HTML element.
+As the code is tweaked over time, more modifiers are often added to individual parts.

 ### Architecture

 The architecture is quite simple.
-A module can contain blocks, elements and other modules as direct descendants.
+A module can contain blocks, elements, and other modules as direct descendants.
 Blocks can contain other blocks and elements as direct descendants.
 Elements can contain other elements as direct descendants.
 Utilities are reserved for changes to the DOM or outlier scenarios in design or hierarchy.

-**‌(M)** Module level components will typically be a large container of blocks and elements and will declare the layout engine.
+**‌(M)** Module-level components will typically be a large container of blocks and elements and will declare the layout engine.

-**(B)** Block level components will be smaller in structure and often repeated collections of elements.
+**(B)** Block-level components will be smaller in structure and often repeated collections of elements.

 **(E)** Element level will define the content within the context of the block.